 (left) S. Stefano; (right) S. Rocco

 Piazza is located in the centre of the island and it was not affected by the 1693 earthquake which razed Noto to the ground and caused major damage in Syracuse and Catania.
 The reconstruction of these towns led to designing buildings which were less likely to fall.
 In many new churches the bells were placed in a central loggia above the fašade rather than in a separate tall bell tower.
 S. Stefano was built in the late XVIth century, but when it was decided to embellish its fašade a loggia for the bells was added in 1742, in a style similar to that which characterizes the Late Baroque Towns of the Val di Noto.

 The portal of S. Rocco was meant to show the wealth of the adjoining Benedictine monastery.
 This religious order had very large nunneries and monasteries in many towns of Sicily.
 Nuns and monks came from the richest families.
 In 1770 the size and decoration of S. Nicol˛ l'Arena, a Benedictine monastery in Catania, impressed Patrick Brydone to the point that he compared it to Versailles.

 Externally Piazza has rather a mean aspect, but, unlike most Sicilian towns, it is better than it looks.
 It contains some good houses and neat shops; its principal streets are well paved, and being the residence of many nobles and landed proprietors, it can boast of respectable palaces not a few.
 1864 Murray Handbook

-Highly decorated balconies, very often with grotesque reliefs, are another feature of the reconstruction after the earthquake at Noto, Ragusa, Palazzolo and elsewhere.
+Highly decorated balconies, very often with grotesque reliefs, are another feature of the reconstruction after the earthquake of Noto, Ragusa, Palazzolo and other towns.
 This fashion reached Piazza, but the stone which was used was not too good; it brings to mind that of Villa Palagonia at Bagheria.